greymd/tmux-xpanes/README.md

     +-------------------------------+-------------------------------+
 ```

-Same phenomenon will be occurred on upper right and bottom panes.
+Same phenomenon will also be occurred on upper right and bottom panes.
 The window which had three `xpanes` statements is closed itself.
 Finally, just the three windows will be left.

 ## Pipe mode